VisionSmarts/pic2shop-client/README.md

 About pic2shop and pic2shop PRO
 -------------------------------

-**Pic2shop** is a free barcode scanner app available for iOS®, Android® and Windows Phone®.
+**Pic2shop** is a free barcode scanner app available for iOS® and Android®.
 It reads UPC-A, UPC-E, EAN-13, EAN-8 and QR codes.
 The app also display comparison shopping results for UPC and EAN.

 **Pic2shop PRO** is a paid app available for iOS and Android.
 In addition to the